 3. Write down what the Goals are for your Kids Ministry.
 Then pull out your ministry calendar & make a list of all the programs & events that you did in the past year.
 Evaluate.
 Did these programs & events help you accomplish your goal?

 4. Write down your new or reoccurring goals for the upcoming year.
 What steps do you need to take to accomplish those goals?
 Write down those steps.

 5. Sit down with your Sr. Pastor & share your plan with him.
 Make sure your plans line up with the mission & goals of the church.

 6. Then sit down with your leadership team or key volunteers and walk through the plan with them.
 Get their input & feedback.

 7. Communicate your plan to the people who need to know.
-Share relevant information with volunteers & parents.
-Let them know that you have a direction & a plan for that year & you want them to be a part of it.
+Share relevant information with volunteers & parents and most importantly, let them know that you have a direction & a plan for that year & you want them to be a part of it.

 8. Strategic planning doesn’t end there.
 Schedule dates in your calendar to evaluate your plan along the way.
 Several times a year do a double-check to see if you are on track and accomplishing your goals.